Graduate College Travel Award Application Form

 - Students should document any paper, poster, presentation, exhibit, performance, research, or professional development planned.
 This documentation may be an acceptance letter or other confirmation for the destination; an invitation from a laboratory, archive or collection, field or clinical site to allow the student to do research at their location; confirmation of a performance or exhibit; or an email from a faculty advisor supporting participation an event for professional development.

 - The amount of support will be based on the quality of the application up to a maximum of $1,500 total during a student’s graduate study.
 These grants are competitive and full funding is not guaranteed.
-The applicant’s program, department, college or grant source must provide at least equal, 1-for-1 matching of the award offered by the Graduate College for travel after January 1, 2020, unless already approved.
+The applicant’s program, department, college or grant source must provide at least equal, 1-for-1 matching of the award offered by the Graduate College for travel approved after January 1, 2020, unless already approved.
 Matching may come from internal university sources or external grant funding.

 - Within two weeks of the completion of the conference or approved travel, an uploaded report of actual expenses using the Graduate Student Travel Award summary form must be submitted.
 Original receipts are to be submitted to your department.